During your stay

 We are always pleased to hear any comments you may have about the care you receive in our hospitals.
 We constantly strive to improve the service we provide to all our patients and their relatives and friends.
 Your help in identifying things that could be improved is appreciated.
 Please visit this page for more information on how to give us your feedback.

-Page updated almost 3 years ago
+Page updated about 3 years ago